project-imprimis/libprimis/doc/engine.md

 can be summarized with the following statement:

 * Every octree node is defined to have eight vertices and twelve faces.
+* Each vertex can only be found at one of 512 discrete points within the node.
+* Textures always get an entire face of an octree node.
+* Textures are projected from the node normal, not the deformed surface normal.

 Therefore, the only way to increase detail in a given area when using cube geometry is to increase the octree node density (by using a smaller gridpower).

+For more information on texture projection, see §2.3.3.

 ### 2.1.3 Remipping and Subdivision